27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Inside the Ancient Spanish Monastery

-Catch a piece of medieval Europe amidst the scuttle of North Miami Beach.
-Consisting of lanterns aligning the garden paths, carved ceilings, and arches, and cloisters adorned with colorful coats of arms.
+Catch a piece of medieval Europe amidst the hustle of North Miami Beach.
+Consisting of lanterns aligning the garden paths, carved ceilings, arches, and cloisters adorned with colorful coats of arms.
 Due to the monastery’s beauty, it has become a popular wedding spot here in Miami.

-The Spanish Monastery has quite a dramatic story trying to get constructed. completion.
+The Spanish Monastery has quite a dramatic story of trying to get construction completed.
 Following a visit to Segovia in 1925, William Randolph Hearst fell in love with the cloisters and purchased them.

 Address: 16711 West Dixie Highway